Study Where the World Comes Together

 The National Scholarship covers tuition, incidental and residence fees for up to four years of study.
 Finalists not designated as National Scholars receive Arbor Scholarships at a value of $7,500 in the first year and $1,500 per year for three additional years of undergraduate study.
 The scholarship is tenable only at the University of Toronto.

 Students must submit an online application form in order to be considered for the National Scholarship.
-The National Scholarship application is now open for the 2023 admission cycle.
-You will find the link to the online application below.
+The National Scholarship application is now closed for the 2023 admission cycle.
+You will find the link to the online application below when it becomes available in September 2024.

 National Scholarship Deadline